What folks often ask us about Refinish Light™

 How long will the restored finish last?

-The National Wood Flooring Association (NWFA) suggests that you should expect to perform maintenance recoating to your fully refinished wood floors every 5-7 years.
+The National Wood Flooring Association (NWFA) suggests that you should expect to perform maintenance recoating on your fully refinished wood floors every 5-7 years.
 Because our restoration finish is not quite as hard as a full refinish, it is suggested that additional finish should be applied every 3 to 5 years.
 The life of the restoration depends greatly on how the floor is used and how the floor is maintained going forward.
 We guarantee that the finish will not peel, flake or bubble for one year after the work is completed and the finish has successfully bonded to the floor.
 In rare cases, products may have been used in the manufacture or maintenance of the wood floor that could compromise the ability of any new finish to bond to the existing floor.
 We test the floor in an attempt to determine if any of these products are present.
 While the testing can give us a good indication, it is not 100% accurate.
 As a result, though a very small percentage of floors are affected, the customer understands that we cannot guarantee the new finish will successfully bond in all cases.
-Should the finish peel, bubble, pop or fail to adhere in that time, The Clean Team will touch up or redo the affected areas at no charge to the homeowner.
+Should the finish peel, bubble, pop or fail to adhere within the first year, we will touch up or redo the affected areas at no charge to the homeowner.
 If unsuccessful, our liability is limited to the cost of our service.